 Sensor trigger on PORT 2 has a user selectable delay time to wait before a new trigger.
-There are no sinking outputs programmed.

 When power is applied the file named 000 will loop circular continuously until a trigger event.
 Inputs 1 to 9 will trigger when grounded / connected to input 0.